ibrahimq1/corticareapp/README.md

 The cortisol test strip will then be placed into the phone cover for proper alignment.
 The patient will log into the web app and take a picture of the test strip.
 The RGB values of the red line of the test strip will be converted into signal data and present the cortisol measurements in ng/mL.
 The cortisol data will be presented in a graph for users to visually see the trends of cortisol levels, and in return anxiety levels, of the patient throughout time.
 As an additional feature, patients can also log their emotions/mood for that day which will be presented as a monthly radar chart.

 # How we built it

-Our web app was built using python flask, pillow and sqlite database.
-While the base template is an open source template obtained for a flask admin dashboard, all of its features were built by us.
+Our web app was built using Python, Flask, Pillow and SQlite database.
+While the base template is an open source template obtained for a Flask admin dashboard, all of its features were built by us.
 This includes the admin panel and verification, patient panel, algorithm for assigning a cortisol score from an image of a test strip and storing the related information on the database to persist user information.
 For the algorithm to detect the cortisol score, we initially take an image as an input and break it into a numpy array.
 After this, we locate all black pixels (the rectangle which exists on the strips) and extract the region of interest.
 From the ROI, we obtain all colors present in the picture and are able to calculate a score by multiplying the R value from RGB with the amount of pixels.
 Using the score from images of test strips with known concentrations of cortisol (ng/mL), the values were plotted on a graph and the equation of the trendline was determined.
 This equation was then used to calculate the concentration of cortisol from images of test strips where the concentration was unknown.

 ![Data](https://res.cloudinary.com/devpost/image/fetch/s--wb1rMNyw--/c_limit,f_auto,fl_lossy,q_auto:eco,w_900/https://i.ibb.co/W672fT3/Screen-Shot-2021-01-23-at-5-26-22-PM.png)